etwodev/ramchi/README.md

 # ramchi

-`ramchi` is an extension to the [chi](https://github.com/go-chi/chi) HTTP router designed for rapid and modular development of web applications. `ramchi` focuses on developer experience while ensuring your website remains fast and responsive.
+`ramchi` is an extension to the [chi](https://github.com/go-chi/chi) HTTP router designed for rapid and modular development of REST apis. `ramchi` focuses on developer experience while ensuring your website remains fast and responsive.

 ---